bernhard-42/zeppelin-ipython-shim/Readme.md

 Bokeh global state management depends on a global variable which is sufficient if there is a 1-to-1 relationship between a notebook and a kernel as with IPython.

-Zeppelin will have multiple notebooks for each interpreter, hence Bokeh state management needs to enhanced to support a state per Zeppelin Notebook (else `puch_notebook`will fail when more than one tab with notebooks and Bokeh plots are open):
+Zeppelin will have multiple notebooks for each interpreter, hence Bokeh state management needs to enhanced to support a state per Zeppelin Notebook (else `push_notebook`will fail when more than one tab with notebooks and Bokeh plots are open):

 ```bash
 zcl.enableBokeh()
 ```

 Note: The Zeppelin Comm Layer sessions also depend on Zeppelins `noteId`

 Supported features

 - Display graphics inline